Backbone-Optimization-Coupling-Bias/.github/profile/README.md

-# Dedicated Research on Black-Box Optimization & Coupling Bias in Modern Artificial Intelligence
+# Black-Box Optimization & Coupling Bias

 Our team is committed to advancing the scientific understanding of **black-box optimization** techniques and the pervasive **Coupling Bias** phenomena observed in contemporary AI systems, particularly **deep neural networks**.
 Through rigorous **theoretical analysis** and **empirical investigation**, we aim to shed light on the fundamental mechanisms underlying these prevalent challenges in the field of artificial intelligence.